ldci/OpenCV-Xojo/README.md

 ## *This binding requires OpenCV 3.0!*
 ## *Windows users are required to install ffmpeg for movies decoding*##

+### February 2016
+New samples added

+Pre-compiled libraries for OSX, Linux and Windows added

+Enjoy :)

 ## Warning
 You must use 32-bit version of OpenCV and ffmpeg dynamically linked libraries.
 Work under progress at Xojo for 64-bit!